The Smart Way to Ask for Coaching Client Referrals

 Leads you get from paid ads are expensive.
 Leads you get from organic social media marketing cost you time.

 But the leads you get from referrals cost you nothing.
-It takes just a few minutes of your time to send a referral request email to an existing client to ask if they know anyone who may want coaching too.
+It takes just a few minutes of your time to send a referral request email to an existing client to ask if they know anyone who may need your coaching services.

 2. The Sales Process is Faster

 People who come to you through referrals don’t know you.
 However, they do know that you’ve helped someone they know.
-It makes it easy to build a relationship with them right away as they heard you did great work with someone they know.
+This makes it much easier to build a relationship with them.

 3. Higher Trust Leads to Higher Conversions

 People tend to trust what their friends tell them.
-So, when a client refers someone to you, that person is more likely to trust you compared to a complete stranger, even if your life coaching prices are on the high side.
+So when a client refers someone to you, that person is more likely to trust you compared to a complete stranger, even if your coaching rates are on the high side.

-Their friend has already vouched for you.
-They’ve probably even heard their friend gush about the amazing results you’re helping them achieve.
+Their friend has already vouched for you and might have gushed about the amazing results you’ve helped them achieve.

 At this point, they’re practically sold!

-That’s why referral marketing generates conversion rates that are 3-5 times higher than other marketing channels.
-Those clients also have 37% higher retention rates and are 4 times more likely to refer more clients to you!
-They are far more likely to trust the recommendation from someone they know than they are to blindly trust the reviews they read on your website.
+That’s why referrals generate conversion rates that are 3-5 times higher than other marketing strategies.
+Those clients also have 37% higher retention rates and are four times more likely to refer more clients to you.
+They are far more likely to trust a recommendation from someone they know than the reviews from strangers on your website.

 Imagine if you could get every single client to send a referral your way.
 You would hardly need to market yourself in other ways.